 Leonora Christina Ulfeldt

-Portrait of Leonora Christina Ulfeldt and her husband Corfitz by Jacob Folkema (c.
-1746).
-Leonora Christina, Countess Ulfeldt, born "Countess Leonora Christina Christiansdatter" til Slesvig og Holsten (8 July 1621 – 16 March 1698), was the daughter of King Christian IV of Denmark and wife of the Steward of the Realm, the traitor Count Corfitz Ulfeldt.
+Portrait of Leonora Christina Ulfeldt by Gerrit van Honthorst (1647). [[Frederiksborg Museum]].
+Leonora Christina, Countess Ulfeldt, born "Countess Leonora Christina Christiansdatter" til Slesvig og Holsten (8 July 1621 – 16 March 1698), was daughter to King Christian IV of Denmark and Kirsten Munk and wife of the Steward of the Realm, the traitor Count Corfitz Ulfeldt.
 Renowned in Denmark since the 19th century for her posthumously published autobiography ''Jammers Minde'', written secretly during two decades of solitary confinement in a royal dungeon, her intimate version of the major events she witnessed in Europe's history, interwoven with ruminations on her woes as a political prisoner, still commands popular interest and scholarly respect, and has virtually become the stuff of legend as retold and enlivened in Danish literature and art.

 Provided by Wikipedia